The Dorian Fisher Memorial Prize 2023-24.

 We are delighted to announce this year’s competition for A- Level and IB students, with a 1st prize of £500 and £250 each for three runners up.
 There is also a prize of £500 for the school with the highest number of entrants.
 The top entries will all be invited to a special one-day event at the IEA in the Spring term.

 The competition is open to students studying International Baccalaureate or A Level.
-Entries should be submitted by email to [email protected] and should include the name of your school.
-The final deadline for this year’s competition is Friday 24th July 2020.
+Entries should be submitted by email to [email protected].
+The email should clearly state your name and school.
+The final deadline for this year’s competition is Friday 26th January 2024 at 23:59:59.

-The prize for this competition is named after Dorian Fisher, the wife of Sir Antony Fisher, founder of the IEA, who was a long-time supporter of the Institute and its work.
+This competition is named after Dorian Fisher, the wife of IEA founder Sir Antony Fisher, who was a long-time supporter of the Institute and its work.